Think-and-Dev/gitbook-docs-test/docs/integration/minting-rdocs.md

 }
 ```

-​and, finally, when you receive a commission, exchange it for some DoCs
+​and, finally, when you receive a commission, exchange it for some RDOCs
 ​

 ```js